e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the localization machinery that finds crossing instants inside a step, the multi-rate tick lattice, the event iteration at each boundary, and real-time pacing. [§11][s11] is the data plane between the loop and everything outside it.
-Outbound it fixes snapshot publication; inbound it fixes root input slots, per-device staging and the drain; alongside both it fixes the device authoring contract and the input trace that makes a session replayable. [§12][s12] is the orchestration around them: the control plane, the wait primitives and thread
+Outbound it fixes snapshot publication; inbound it fixes root inputs, per-device staging and the drain; alongside both it fixes the device authoring contract and the input trace that makes a session replayable. [§12][s12] is the orchestration around them: the control plane, the wait primitives and thread